Click here to watch the video.

 The project benefits Sappi and local communities in numerous ways:

-In 2017 a school awareness programme taught children how to work with bees using controlled fires (smokers) and protective clothing and also taught them how bee-keeping can lead to income generation.
+In 2017 and 2019 school awareness programmes taught children how to work with bees using controlled fires (smokers) and protective clothing and also taught them how bee-keeping can lead to income generation.
+Many of the children encouraged their parents to join the programme.

 Click here to download free children's books from African Honey Bee